With the most Bears anywhere on Earth, Kamchatka is Rugged beyond Rugged

 While stabbing people with an icepick might be a thing of the past, these are still some guys you don’t wanna mess with.

 A short walk later and we were home.
 We were all of us hungry and exhausted, and no matter how terrifying the bathroom looked we all wanted a shower.
 It’s the least way we could treat ourselves.
-After all, we had another night of sleeping on the rough floor and then a ten-hour bus ride over barely-existing road ahead of us.
-We never even saw any goddamn volcanoes.
+After all, we had another night of sleeping on the rough floor and then a ten-hour bus ride over the barely-existing road ahead of us.
+We never even saw any goddamn volcanoes in Kamchatka.

 Born in Leningrad in the dying days of the Soviet Union, Niko Vorobjov’s family emigrated to Italy and the United States before settling in Great Britain where he works as a freelance writer, mainly helping students cheat on their homework but also putting out pieces for sites like Salon and the Influence based on his experiences of crime and drugs.